legendu-net/blog/misc/content/2013-10-21-linux-tips.markdown

     I create a directory named archives in my home directory, put all my persoanl data including configuration files there (except cloud, such as Dropbox, TeamDrive, etc.)

-## Links

-5. Linux does not support variant symbolic links, i.e., you can use environment variables in symbolic links. and link them to places where needed.
-    This way,
-    I can just make a copy of the archives directory which is even more convenient.
-    Avoid copying unnecessary files.

 ## Terminal